 3. Cashback or Rewards Credit Cards

 In the last few years, I’ve gotten into credit card rewards and churning.
 I’m no expert, but points have allowed me to book flights I never thought I could afford.
-Just recently, I flew my partner and me round-trip business class from LAX to Europe, plus covered tickets for my three aunts.
+Just recently, my partner and me flew on a round-trip business class flight from LAX to Europe, plus covered tickets for my three aunts.
 Paying cash for that would’ve been impossible.

 Personally, I prefer points over cashback.
 Points buy me luxury travel—cashback usually just gives a small rebate.
 But it really depends on your lifestyle.